hopr-framework/hopr/docs/documentation/tutorials/straightedgedboxes.md

 <h4>Boundary Conditions<a class="headerlink" href="#boundary-conditions-unlisted" title="Permalink to this heading"></a></h4>

-This is a visualization of the cartbox_Debugmesh_BC.dat file.
-The colors of the surfaces represent the boundary conditions and are the same as in the excerpt of the parameter file.
+This is a visualization of the `cartbox_Debugmesh_BC.dat` file.
+The colors of the surfaces represent the boundary conditions and are identical to the ones in the excerpt of the parameter file.

 <table align="center" style="width:100%">
   <tr>